 Specialist.
 She has worked with victims of domestic violence for the past four years, and advocates for survivors of domestic violence who are navigating through the criminal justice system.
-As a Crisis Intervention Specialist, Amy asisst survivors with petitions for an order of protection, safety planning, provides trauma-informed supportive services and referrals to agencies that can assist survivors in their healing processes..
-Along with her Crisis Intervention Specialist duties, Amy also manages our internship and volunteer programs.
+As a Crisis Intervention Specialist, Amy assist survivors with petitions for an order of protection, safety planning, provides trauma-informed supportive services and referrals to agencies that can assist survivors in their healing processes.

 Cristal is the Compliance Court Advocate for STOPDV.
 In 2012 she obtained her family Service Credentialing from the University of Connecticut.
 In the last four years she has provided advocacy to victims of domestic violence navigating the criminal justice system working closely with prosecutors as a victim advocate.
 Cristal can assist victims in Spanish and English providing bilingual services to those in need of it.
 She is passionate and committed to assisting victims of domestic violence while making sure offenders are held accountable for their actions.

 Prior to opening a law firm of her own in 2014, Mason Law Firm & Associates, PLC, Lorie Mason Jordan gained experience working with the juvenile division for the 20th Judicial District (Faulkner, Van Buren, and Searcy counties) circuit court, Arkansas Legal Services, and served as a Deputy Public Defender in Faulkner County.
 In addition t